StrangeBeeCorp/docs/docs/thehive/setup/installation/docker.md

-# :fontawesome-brands-docker: Running with docker
+# :material-docker: Running with docker

 This page will guide you on how to use the docker image of TheHive